Any2HRTF/Mesh2HRTF/CONTRIBUTING.rst

 - Write the new version to the file VERSION
 - Update HISTORY.rst (also include new contributors)
 - Commit all changes to develop
+- merge develop into main
+- check if the tests pass
+- check if the documentation is building
 - add a tag with the version number ``git tag <tagname>``, e.g. ``git tag v1.0.0``
 - push the tag using ``git push origin --follow-tags``
-- merge develop into main
+- add a release on github